crab86/grafana-plei/README.md

 # grafana-plei
 Grafana bundled with (P)rometheus, (L)ogstash,(E)lasticsearch & (I)nfluxDB using Docker to play around.
 Simply start the whole stack with Docker-Compose (docker-compose up).
+No additinal agents are needed, all the metrics and logs in all dashboards are based up on internal statistics of the used databases and tools itself.

 The PLEI-stack is based on the following official Docker images: